AcesTerra/Timeline/README.md

 # Timeline
-This repository stores the algorithm that simulate the card game Timeline.
+This algorithm simulate the card game Timeline.
+It is written in Java and Python.